Relaxation and Thermalization of Isolated Many-Body Quantum Systems: Time Fluctuations

-the dispersion of the time fluctuations coincide with the fidelity infinite time average.
+the standard deviation $\sigma_F$ coincides with the infinite time average of the fidelity.

 In Fig.~\ref{fig:fluctuations}, we show the standard deviation of the time fluctuations of the fidelity for the N\'eel state.
 Symbols are numerical results and solid lines correspond to the results from Eq.~(\ref{Eq:sigmaF}).
 Notice that the latter requires exact diagonalization, which we can perform for $L$ up to 16.
 We see from the figure that for the interacting systems, in the integrable ($\lambda_F=0$) or chaotic ($\lambda_F>0$) domains, $\sigma_F$ decays exponentially with $L$.
-The value of the coefficient of this decay increases with $\text{IPR}_{\text{ini}}$, and the level of delocalization of the initial state improves as $\lambda_F$ increases and $\Delta_F$ decreases (cf. Fig.~\ref{fig:fluctuations} and Table~\ref{table:ipr}).
+The value of the exponent of this decay increases with $\text{IPR}_{\text{ini}}$.
+For the N\'eel state, $\text{IPR}_{\text{ini}}$ increases with $\lambda_F$ and decreases with $\Delta_F$ (cf. Fig.~\ref{fig:fluctuations} and Table~\ref{table:ipr}).